Last Updated: 4 April 2023

 The Health and Safety Executive (HSE) give advice on organising firework displays

 Regulations apply to anyone selling or letting off fireworks.

 HSE offer advice, a risk assessment checklist and outline the legal requirements on storing and selling fireworks safely

-Cumbria County Council's Trading Standards Department issue licences to sell fireworks.
-Cumbria County Council Trading Standards Explosives registration
+Westmorland and Furness Council's Trading Standards Department issue licences to sell fireworks.
+Trading Standards Explosives registration.

 - only buy fireworks that carry a CE mark